chasenyc/DOH-ETL/README.md

     row.select! { |k, v| @columns.include?(k) }
   end
 ```
 When it came to the choice of database and its design I went with sqlite for fairly simple reasons, it is fast and it is convenient for transferring to another project.
-I chose not to include an auto-incrementing primary key id and rather opted to have a composite primary key of `camis`(the restaurants unique identifier), `inspection_date`, and `violation_code`.
-The assumption is that no restaurant will receive the same violation code on the same date more than once.
-By using this composite primary key it allows my `Loader.rb` to remain fairly idempotent when utilizing `insert or replace`.
+I ensure that I do not use too much memory by splitting the database loading into chunks.
+I would have liked to have found a composite key that I could ensure was unique to a record but found that my assumptions that there could only be one `violation_code` per `camis` on a specific `inspection_date` was inaccurate.
+The downside to not having a composite key that still allows all records to be entered is that if this ETL were to be run multiple times on the same database there would be duplicated data.

 I would have also liked to add some cli progress bars as these processes do tend to take some time; however, I decided my time was better spent elsewhere.